We are a Colombian non-profit devoted to using new technologies to protect and promote the historical heritage of Latin America.

 Juan Fernando Cobo Betancourt

 Juan is co-founder and legal representative of Neogranadina.
 He is a historian of colonial Latin America, a scholar and practitioner of digital humanities and digital public history.
-He holds a BA, MPhil, and PhD in History from the University of Cambridge and is assistant professor of History at the University of California.
+He holds a BA, MPhil, and PhD in History from the University of Cambridge and is associate professor of History at the University of California.
 His work on colonial Latin America explores questions of religion, colonialism, law, and language, focusing on the New Kingdom of Granada (modern-day Colombia); his work in digital humanities in the preservation of historical materials through digitisation; and his work in public history on developing public-facing initiatives to bring historical materials to new audiences.
 Personal website.

 Santiago Muñoz Arbeláez